How To Clean A Wooden Shed

 Key factors of longevity and functionality to assess shed condition:

 • Examine structural integrity.
-Look for damage, exterior paint wear tear, rotting wood, rusting metal, or compromised roofing.
+Looking for damage, exterior paint wear tear, rotting wood, rusting metal, or compromised roofing.

 • Check doors and windows to ensure they seal tight.
 Fill gaps that could allow moisture or pests to enter.